translate/pootle/docs/server/fabric_deployment.rst

 to deploy Pootle, perhaps simpler, but this one is intended to perform automated deployments that ease its maintenance tasks and the upgrade to newer versions.

-The sample scripts bundled with Pootle allow to deploy a Pootle server within a virtual environment, running in a **Apache** server with *mod_wsgi* using **MySQL** as database server in **Debian** systems.
+The sample scripts bundled with Pootle allow you to deploy a Pootle server within a virtual environment, running in a **Apache** server with *mod_wsgi* using **MySQL** as database server on **Debian**-based systems.
 This sample scripts can be changed to perform different deployments.

 To see a comprehensive list of all Fabric commands available to deploy Pootle check the :ref:`Fabric commands reference <fabric-commands>`.